Jonathan P. Lamb

 Courses

 Archives and the History of the Book.
 I am fortunate to work in close proximity to KU's Kenneth Spencer Research Library, which boasts an impressive collection of books and other archival materials.
-Starting in 2013 and into the present, I have taught several archive-focused courses at the Spencer, including two spectacularly pleasurable sections of History of the Book in 2017.
+Starting in 2013 and into the present, I have taught several archive-focused courses at the Spencer, including many spectacularly pleasurable sections of History of the Book.
 The success of these sections had little to do with me and much more to do with the highly engaged students who enrolled.
-It was amazing!

 The Future?
 In the next few years, I hope to continue offering the courses above, but I also want to add new offerings to the mix: Computational Text Analysis (or Humanities Data Science), What Was the Premodern?, Early Modern Rhetoric and Poetics, and Shakespeare Scholarship for the Twenty-first Century.